Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Introduction

 \section{Introduction}

-We study estimation and inference in Boundary Discontinuity Designs \citep{Black_1999_QJE,Dell_2010_ECMA,jardim2024local}, where the goal is to learn about causal treatment effects along a continuous boundary that splits units into control and treatment groups according to the value of a bivariate location score variable.
-This setup is also known as a Multi-Score Regression Discontinuity (RD) Design \citep{Papay-Willett-Murnane_2011_JoE,Reardon-Robinson_2012_JREE}, a leading special case being the Geographic RD Design and variations thereof \citep{Keele-Titiunik_2015_PA,Keele-Titiunik_2016_PSRM,Keele-etal_2017_AIE,Galiani-McEwan-Quistorff_2017_AIE,Diaz-Zubizarreta_2023_AOAS}.
-See \citet[Section 2.3]{Cattaneo-Titiunik_2022_ARE} for an overview of the literature on Multi-Dimensional RD Designs, and \citet[Section 5]{Cattaneo-Idrobo-Titiunik_2024_CUP} for a practical introduction.
+We study estimation and inference in boundary discontinuity (BD) designs, where treatment assignment changes discontinuously along a known boundary that separates treatment and control assignment regions according to a bivariate score.
+This setup is also known as a Multi-Score Regression Discontinuity (RD) design \citep{Papay-Willett-Murnane_2011_JoE,Reardon-Robinson_2012_JREE,Wong-Steiner-Cook_2013_JEBS}, with Geographic RD designs as an important special case \citep{Keele-Titiunik_2015_PA,Keele-Titiunik-Zubizarreta_2015_JRSSA,Keele-Titiunik_2016_PSRM,Keele-etal_2017_AIE,Galiani-McEwan-Quistorff_2017_AIE,Rischard-Branson-Miratrix-Bornn_2021_JASA,Diaz-Zubizarreta_2023_AOAS}.
+As in the univariate RD design, the discontinuous assignment rule can be used to identify causal effects under continuity restrictions on potential outcomes, even when treatment is targeted to units with the greatest need.
+This makes BD designs a central tool in non-experimental policy evaluation.
+See \cite{Cattaneo-Titiunik_2022_ARE} for an overview of the RD literature, \cite[Section 5]{Cattaneo-Idrobo-Titiunik_2024_CUP} for a practical introduction to Multi-Dimensional RD designs, and \cite{Cattaneo-Titiunik-Yu_2026_BookCh} for a review of empirical practice employing BD designs.